SMART Goals: Meaning, Examples, Template and How to Write Them

 Specific

-A vague goal such as ‘our company wants to enhance its turnover’ indicates that the current situation is not satisfactory.
+A vague goal such as our company wants to increase its revenue indicates that the current situation is not satisfactory.

 The objectives should therefore be formulated more precisely and specifically so that everyone knows what is expected of them.
-The objective must describe an observable action, behaviour or result, in order to achieve the goal and make it goal measurable.
-It helps if a quantitative value is linked to a number, amount or percentage.
+The objective should describe an observable action, behaviour, or result so that progress can be measured clearly.

-By answering the so-call Wh- questions in advance, the goal will become more concrete:
+By answering the so-called WH questions in advance, the goal becomes more concrete:

-- What do we wish to accomplish? (yield 20% more turnover than we did last year)
+- What do we want to achieve? (increase revenue by 20% compared with last year)

-- Who are involved? (the marketing department, customer support, the office sales, field sales departments or team members)
+- Who is involved? (the marketing department, customer support, the office sales and field sales departments, or specific team members)

 - What resources are involved? (by making a € 50,000 budget available for the coming year)

-- When is it going to happen? (from 1 January up to and including 31 December 2018)
+- When is it going to happen? (from 1 January to 31 December of the current year)

 - What parts of the goal are essential? (advertising should be deployed more actively and the field sales department must respond to enquiries in their field)